FOURTEENTH INTERNATIONAL WORKSHOP ON MOLECULAR ASPECTS OF MYELOID STEM CELL

 Posters should be printed to mount on a display board that is 48” high x 93.5” long (roughly 4×8 ft).

-All abstracts must be submitted by April 1st, 2024.
+All abstracts must be submitted to [email protected] by March 15th, 2024.

 A pink building with a green background